LovePlus: Characters

 A second-year high school student who goes to the same after-school tennis club as the protagonist.
 She comes from a well-off family and has lived a sheltered life, having no experience in many "normal" things like eating a hamburger combo, going out with her friends after the club, or watching TV.
 Her classmates shy away from her perfectionism, which is why she has few friends.
+Her name echoes a Japanese term for an unattainable girl/woman: 高嶺の花 (takane no hana).